 Accuracy=TP+TNTP+TN+FP+FN…………………………… (16)

-All the models showed 90 to over 90% accuracy, where three models showed 97% accuracy.
-Out of all algorithms, ANN showed the highest accuracy of 97%, followed by LSTM and Bidirectional LSTM -90% and 91% respectively, GRU-93% and BidirectionalGRU-91%, Perceptron-97%, and Simple RNN-97%.
-Table 4 shows the overall accuracy, precision, recall, and F1 score for all DL models.

 Precision computes and estimates the number of positive classes representing the truly positive class.

 Recall calculates and predicts the number of positive classes in the data set overall positive instances.

 F1-score is calculated as the harmonic mean of precision and recall for each model.